 Improving Patent Applications with Patent Drawingsadmin

-By law, patent applications need to include at least one drawing if the patented object or process is capable of being rendered in an illustration.
-However, it’s always worthwhile to try and include a drawing if at all possible, even if for a particular patent application it’s not strictly required.
+By law, patent applications need to include at least one patent drawing if the object or process is capable of being rendered in an illustration.
+However, it’s always worthwhile to try and include a patent drawing if at all possible, even if for a particular patent application it’s not strictly required.
 For example, if you’re claiming a method or process a drawing might not be technically required, but some kind of illustration – a flowchart or diagram perhaps – will strengthen the application.

 Even though the rules may require only one drawing under normal circumstances, your patent application will be much stronger with more drawings.
 Drawings are not only helpful in getting your patent approved, they can be important if your patent is ever involved in a lawsuit.
 If an important detail was left out of the written description of the patent, drawings can still disclose what’s in the patent.
 The US Court of Appeals for the Federal Circuit, the primary appeals court for patent cases, often refers to drawings as part of their deliberations.